kiranchhatre/FaceFormer/README.md

 > Given the raw audio input and a neutral 3D face mesh, our proposed end-to-end Transformer-based architecture, FaceFormer, can autoregressively synthesize a sequence of realistic 3D facial motions with accurate lip movements.

+## Kiran Setup

+- use work38 env and not work38_clone
+- place datas and pretrained

 ## Environment

 - Ubuntu 18.04.1